//

 Yes.
 The training must be one hour for nonsupervisory employees and two hours for supervisory employees.

 Yes.
-The training may be completed individually online so long as it meets the effective e-learning and duration requirements.
+Employees may complete the training individually online, so long as it meets the effective e-learning and duration requirements.

-Also, the training need not be completed all at once.
-It may be completed in shorter segments, provided the length requirement is met.
+Additionally, employees need not complete the training all at once and may complete it in shorter segments, provided they meet the length requirement.
 E-learning training may use bookmarking features, which allows the employee to pause the training, so long as the actual e-learning content meets or exceeds the time requirements.

-Are employers required to provide bystander intervention training?
+Are employers in California required to provide bystander intervention training to their employees?

-No. However, California law encourages employers to include bystander intervention training as part of harassment training.
-Specifically, employers are encouraged to provide all employees with bystander intervention training providing practical guidance on how to enable bystanders to recognize and take action when they observe problematic behaviors.
-The purpose of the training is to provide employees who may see sexual harassment occurring in the workplace with the sills and confidence to intervene, and the resources for support if they are unable to intervene.
+No. However, California law encourages employers to include bystander intervention training as part of their harassment training program.
+Specifically, employers should provide all employees with bystander intervention training that offers practical guidance on recognizing problematic behaviors and taking action when they witness them The purpose of the training is to provide employees who may see sexual harassment occurring in the workplace with the skills and confidence to intervene, and the resources for support if they are unable to intervene.

-Traliant’s online training Positive Workplace covers prevention of sexual harassment and all forms of harassment, discrimination, and retaliation, as well as bystander intervention, workplace civility, and bullying prevention.
+Traliant’s online training covers prevention of sexual harassment and all forms of harassment, discrimination, and retaliation, as well as bystander intervention, workplace civility, and bullying prevention.

-Do employees or supervisors who were trained at another employer need to retake the training?
+Do California employees or supervisors who completed training at another employer need to retake the training?

 It depends.
 If an employee or supervisor took compliant training at another employer within the past two years, they need not retake the training.
 Note that the employer still must provide a copy of its anti-harassment policy to all new employees within six (6) months of hire.
 However, each employer is responsible for ensuring that all employees including supervisors, receive training that complies with California training requirements.
 Most employers find it easier to have employees and supervisors retake the training provided by their organization to ensure compliance and avoid potential liability for relying on training provided elsewhere.

 Employees must receive sexual harassment training once every two years.
 Employers may use a two-year “training year” cycle to determine when to retrain employees.
 For example, if an employer trains employees sometime in 2020, the employer must provide retraining no later than December 31, 2022.
-Employers who adopt this tracking method need to ensure that new employees and supervisors who receive training within six months of hire/promotion are included in the next training year, even if that is less than two years after their initial training.
-An employer may not extend the training year for the new employees and new supervisors beyond the two-year training year.
+Employers who adopt this tracking method must include new employees and supervisors who receive training within six months of hire or promotion in the next training year, even if that falls less than two years after their initial training.
+An employer may not extend the training year for the new employees and new supervisors beyond the two-year training period.

 Employers may also use individual tracking to determine retraining requirements.
 In this case, the employer must ensure that each employee receives retraining within two years from the date they last completed training.

-What documentation must an employer keep regarding the training?
+What documentation must an employer keep regarding anti harassment training, California?

 Employers must keep documentation relating to employee training, including, but not limited, to: